johannahietala/johannahietala.github.io/index.md

 >2: make the word "will" bold

 I **will** complete these lessons!
->3: make the words "Of course" italic, and the words "a little moxie" bold.
+>3: make the words "Of course" italic, and the words "a little moxie" bold

 _"Of course,"_ she whispered.
 Then, she shouted: "All I need is **a little moxie!"**
 >4: make the words "This is unbelievable" both bold and italic

 If you're thinking to yourself, **_This is unbelievable_**, you'd probably be right.
 ## Headers

-> 1. make each header the right size
+>1: make each header the right size

 # Header One
 ## Header Two